 d.
-Notifying the employee in the statement required by paragraph a. that, as a condition of employment under the grant, the employee will ---- e.
+Notifying the employee in the statement required by paragraph a. that, as a condition of employment under the grant, the employee will --- (1) Abide by the terms of the statement; and e.
 Notifying the agency in writing, within ten calendar days after receiving notice under subparagraph d.(2) from an employee or otherwise receiving actual notice of such conviction.
 Employers of convicted employees must provide notice, including position title, to every grant officer or other designee on whose grant activity the convicted employee was working, unless the Federalagency has designated a central point for the receipt of such notices.
 Notice shall include the identification number(s) of each affected grant;